-Projects implemented in the Senachwine Creek watershed could provide incremental progress toward several basinwide goals.
+Projects implemented in the Tenmile Creek watershed could provide incremental progress toward several basinwide goals.
 The watershed contains channel, wetland, major river and tributary floodplain, and terrestrial areas potentially suitable for restoration.
 The overarching goal is to restore and maintain ecological integrity, including habitats, communities, and populations of native species, as well as processes that sustain them.
 Additional criteria were developed as part of the Comprehensive Plan (USACE, 2007), including giving priority to projects that improve quality and connectivity of habitats, provide habitat for regionally significant species, reduce sediment delivery, naturalize hydrology, maximize sustainability, consider and address ecological threats, improve water quality, consider other agency activities, have public support, etc.

 With specific criteria in mind, all agencies and stakeholders must work together to achieve several goals: